arrowecsdk/inspirationday_automation/README.md

 aws iam create-access-key --user-name awx-demo

-Save the credentials in ~/.aws/credentials
+Save the credentials in ~/.aws/credentials on you linux machine

 In this format